Incremental Database Computations

 First let's use a traditional database.
 You can run this example in Postgres, or using a database playground on the internet.

-Let's assume we have a CUSTOMER table with two columns: person and zip, which was created by a SQL statement such as:
+Let's assume we have a CUSTOMER table with two columns: person and

 CREATE TABLE CUSTOMER(